In 2018, USDA collected and tested 758 wheat flour and

 recent study

-their urine, compared to those who consumed less of these foods.
+in their urine, compared to those who consumed less of these

-USDA tests do not include glyphosate, the most widely used pesticide in the
+not include glyphosate, the most widely used pesticide in the U.S. Research by

 other